Acroyoga: Styles

-Learning Acroyoga
+Learning acroyoga

-Learning Acroyoga requires strength training, flexibility training and technique training.
+Learning acroyoga requires training in strength, flexibility, and technique.
 Strength training is accomplished through repetition of exercises like push-ups, hand walking and handstands.
 Flexibility training is best done at the end of a session with a partner.
 Learning good Acroyoga technique takes time and effort and is best learned with an expert teacher.
 One important Acroyoga technique is called bone stacking.
 This involves the base partner keeping arms and legs straight to maximize the weight load on bones rather than muscles to support the flyer.

 A typical acroyoga session may include: